nichoth/nichoth/src/_posts/signals.md

 -------

 ## events
 I couldn't use redux though.
 It has some things I don't need, and a constraint it imposes is that your update functions need to be synchronous, if I recall correctly.
 What I really wanted was more like an event emitter.
 But we are in a browser, so there is no `require(events)`.
-In the past I had used [nanobus](https://github.com/choojs/nanobus) and that worked well, but `nanobus` is not quite nano enough.
-It has some things that I didn't need, and is missing some things I did want.
+In the past I had used [nanobus](https://github.com/choojs/nanobus), and that worked well, but `nanobus` is not quite nano enough.
+It has some things that I didn't need, and is missing some things I do want.

 Because the view is organized in a tree (the DOM), we can create all event names at compile time, and then we can see immediately if we listen for an event that does not exist.
 That's the premise of [@nichoth/events](https://github.com/nichoth/events).
 It's a minimal event bus, with functions that help to [create a namespaced tree of event names](https://github.com/nichoth/events#create-namespaced-events).